Ferroin/ahferroin7-overlay/README.md

                                 setup.
 sys-apps/kdump-init             A simple (and somewhat naieve) initscript
-                                to set up and run kernel crash dumps. sys-apps/pymlock                A python script to mlock arbitrary files, including an initscript to be used as a replacement for memlockd.
+                                to set up and run kernel crash dumps. sys-apps/mm-init-scripts        A collection of init scripts to set up various Linux memory management features. sys-apps/pymlock                A python script to mlock arbitrary files, including an initscript to be used as a replacement for memlockd.